restropiajr/PlayValorant/README.md

 ## Why I Built This

 I wanted to build a mock Valorant website because it's a perfect chance for me to combine my passion for gaming with my web development skills.
-I get to create interactive UI elements, implement responsive design, and integrate APIs, all while working with game-related data of Valorant.
+I get to create interactive UI elements, implement responsive design, and integrate APIs, all while working with Valorant game-related data.

-## Technologies
+## Technologies Used

 - JavaScript
 - HTML